 In other words, if you booked an award within the United States on American, you’d generally only pay $5.60 in taxes & fees.
 So rather than paying $55, you could just forfeit $5.60, and get your Avios back.

-Delta SkyMiles has also improved its policy on award tickets, and no longer has any change or redeposit fees on SkyMiles reservations.
+Delta SkyMiles has also improved its policy on award tickets, and no longer has any change or redeposit fees on SkyMiles reservations when originating in North America.
 The only exception is when booking basic economy tickets with SkyMiles, as those don’t offer the same flexibility.
+Furthermore, unfortunately tickets originating outside of North America are still subjected to a $150 per person change or redeposit fee.

 Emirates Skywards is the best program for booking Emirates first class awards.
 During the pandemic, the airline eliminated change and redeposit fees on awards.
 While it’s possible these will be reinstated at some point, there’s no timeline for that happening.